 I have quite a few hummus recipes on this site.
 They all are delicious and can be made with no tahini, even if it is listed in the ingredients.
 I also have a recipe for an Ultimate Veggie & Hummus Sandwich that you’ve got to try!

 Did you know that just one cup of cooked chickpeas has over 12 grams of fiber?
 Better yet, they contain both soluble fiber and insoluble fiber, the latter of which helps lower LDL cholesterol.

 In addition, each cup of garbanzo beans packs a whopping 12 grams of protein!

-Combine all ingredients in a blender or food processor and blend into a smooth paste.
-Stop to scrape down the sides of blender when necessary.
+- Combine all ingredients in a blender or food processor and blend into a smooth paste.
+Stop to scrape down the sides of the blender when necessary.

-Place in airtight bowl and chill several hours or overnight to allow flavors to blend.
-Serve with fresh cut vegetables, pita bread, or on sandwiches.
+- Place in an airtight bowl and chill several hours or overnight to allow flavors to blend.
+Serve with fresh-cut vegetables, pita bread, or on sandwiches.
 Keeps 5-7 days in the refrigerator.

 To obtain the most accurate representation of the nutritional information in a given recipe, you should calculate the nutritional information with the actual ingredients used in your recipe, using your preferred nutrition calculator.
 You are solely responsible for ensuring that any nutritional information provided is accurate, complete, and useful.